TS Grewal Solution Class 12 Chapter 2 Financial Statement Analysis

 (f) Quality Aspect Ignored: Since the financial statements are confined to monetary matters alone.
 The qualitative aspects like quality of management, quality of staff, public relations are ignored, while carrying out the analysis of financial statements.

-(g) Suffers from the Limitations of Financial Statements: Analysis of financial statements is based on the information given in the financial statements.
-Hence this analysis suffers from all such limitations from which the financial statements suffer.
-Therefore, unless the basic data given in the financial statements is reliable, the conclusions derived on the basis of the analysis of this data cannot be reliable.
+(g) Suffers from the Limitations of Financial Statements: Financial statement analysis is based on the data provided in the financial statements.
+As a result, this analysis has all the same flaws as the financial statements.
+Therefore, the conclusions drawn from the examination of the basic data in the financial accounts cannot be reliable if this data is not reliable.

 Question 9.
 Difference between Intra-firm and Inter-firm analysis.